Science

 Following Physics I, students enroll in regular and advanced chemistry, biology, and physics classes which are available to students in grades 10, 11, and 12.
 Students passionate about science may choose to take more than one science course and can pursue a second level of advanced chemistry, biology, and physics.

 Each class has an active and integrated lab program.
 Interested students in all grades may participate in the Distinguished Visiting Scientist Program over the course of the year.
 This program offers a regular seminar meeting for instruction and dialogue, visits and conversation with the visiting scientist, and summer travel to see scientists at work in the laboratory or the field.
-New this year, the Science Department is offering a certificate program in ecological monitoring called “Natural Lands” each semester.
+The Science Department offers two separate semesters of biodiversity field and lab work in a scheduled, non-credit program called Natural Lands.

 Guide to Course Offerings in Science